 On placement of a child we run a thorough assessment of each individuals needs.
 We then meet these needs by providing any form of therapy, counselling or alternative therapy the young person needs.

-The units also provide education and a re-integration package, if needed, to work alongside a young persons school and to address the behaviours preventing a young person from being able to allow them to attend school or any other educational establishment.
+The houses also provide education and a re-integration package, if needed, to work alongside a young persons school and to address the behaviours preventing a young person from being able to allow them to attend school or any other educational establishment.
 Placements are expected to last for a minimum of six months.

 Whilst we carry out our assessments and then work in partnership with the placing authority to move the young person on.